grilledcheesesandwich/qdis/python/doc/introduction.md

 Introduction
 ----------------

-A sizable part of the human product of the last decades consists of software, most of it in binary form.
+A major part of the human product of the last decades consists of software, most of it in binary form.

 A growing jungle of legacy programs, retro games, closed-source driver blobs, computer viruses and exploits,

 And as software and hardware is finding its way into more areas of our lives, there are opaque closed-source binary blobs everywhere; as an example, the firmware of a pacemaker.
 Wouldn't you like to know what is happening inside?
 Or are you going by the vendor's word that everything is safe and sound?

-Much information is lost in old documents of which we don't know how to interpret them.

 Closed-source drivers have their problems as well, blocking interoparability, commonality in software and interfaces, and forces the hardware to quick obsolence when the vendor decides to no longer support it.